Mera Peak (6476m) Short Climb

 • MealsBLD

-We follow the rocky riverbed upstream alongside of the river.
-Further walking through meadows dotted with dwarf junipers brings us to the village of Tangnag.
+We follow the rocky riverbed upstream alongside the Hinku River.
+Further walking through meadows dotted with dwarf junipers brings us to the village of Thangnak.
 We are now in a deep valley created by the towering walls of Kusum Kanguru and the western peak of Mera.

 • Accommodation Lodge